Devanshpatel07/https-github.com-Devanshpatel07-BallotChain/README.md

 ## 🎥 Demo Video

-`YOUR_VIDEO_LINK_HERE` — a 1–2 minute walkthrough covering: wallet connection, candidate registration, casting a vote, the results chart updating live, and the CI pipeline passing.
+`YOUR_VIDEO_LINK_HERE` — a 1–2 minute walkthrough of the live app at [ballot-chain1.vercel.app](https://ballot-chain1.vercel.app/) covering: wallet connection, candidate registration, casting a vote, the results chart updating live, and the CI pipeline passing.

 ---